ilyesHamdiii/local_aid/README.md

 ## 🤔 Why Neighborly?

 In today's fast-paced world, communities often feel disconnected despite being more digitally connected than ever.
-People struggle with everyday tasks while their neighbors have the exact skills and time to help, but there's no efficient way to bridge this gap.
+People struggle with everyday tasks while their neighbors have the exact skills and time to help, but there's no efficient way to bridge this gap .

 ### The Problem We Solve